FlorianBx/vite-pres/slides.md

 This one is still in development, but it should be available soon.

 And the big one, the monorepo, with task running with intelligent caching.
-It's a direct competitor to Turbo repo, with no configuration needed and it just works.
+It's a direct competitor to Turbo repo and NX, with no configuration needed and it just works.

 It's free for open source and individuals.
 Companies will have to pay, and Evan has not shared the pricing details yet, but he will soon.
 -->